AdobeDocs/experience-manager-core-components.en/help/using/developing.md

 ## AEM Project Archetype {#aem-project-archetype}

-[The AEM Project Archetype](overview.md) creates a minimal Adobe Experience Manager project as a starting point for your own projects, including a helloworld example of custom HTL component with SlingModels for the logic and proper implementation of the Core Componenets with the recommended proxy pattern.
+[The AEM Project Archetype](overview.md) creates a minimal Adobe Experience Manager project as a starting point for your own projects, including a helloworld example of custom HTL component with SlingModels for the logic and proper implementation of the Core Components with the recommended proxy pattern.

 ## Delivered over GitHub {#delivered-over-github}